QUAREP-LiMi/WG1-Automation/Microscope_Systems/Zeiss-Zen-Black/README.md

 	C:\Program Files\IVI Foundation\VISA\Win64\Bin

 The folders may vary depending on your operation system.
 Copy both files into the “PythonScripts” folder.

+The "pywin32" package f is only needed for the Ophir power meter.
+To install the "pywin32" package open a anaconda command prompt and type

+	conda install pywin32

 In the following table you can find the standard source folder and the suggested destination folder:

 <table>
   <thead>